 If your system is still running TrueNAS Dragonfish, Cobia, or even earlier – the time to upgrade to Electric Eel is now.
 There’s no need to upgrade to Fangtooth (25.04) immediately – but upgrading to the newer TrueNAS releases ensures that you receive the latest stability, security, and functionality enhancements.

-The post June 1st is the Apps Migration Deadline for TrueNAS 24.04 and 23.10 appeared first on TrueNAS - Welcome to the Open Storage Era.
+The post June 1st is the Apps Migration Deadline for TrueNAS 24.04 and 23.10 appeared first on TrueNAS - Open Enterprise Storage.

 ]]>